0xseljarida/Inception/NOTES.md

 <summary><h1>02 · What is a container?</h1></summary>

-> **A container is just a normal Linux process on your kernel, with lies told to it. yep we just lie to the process !**
+> **A container is a Linux process running in an isolated environment, where the kernel restricts and controls what the process can see and access.**

 **No virtual machine boots.
 No OS is emulated.** Run `ps` on the host and you find an ordinary process among your others: same kernel, same scheduler.

 **So what makes it a container?** Only **what that process is allowed to perceive and consume**.
-The kernel hands it a distorted view of the machine, and the process believes it.
+The kernel gives it a restricted view of the machine, and every system call it makes is answered from that view.

-**Two kernel features do the lying:**
+**Two kernel features enforce this:**

 | | Controls | Purpose |
 |:--|:--|:--|